Non Diminishing Abrasives & Short Cycling: The Kings of Auto Detailing Paint Correction

 Less Heat Generated during Paint Correction

 Since Non Diminishing Abrasives work consistently to remove material (paint) they don’t require long or extended polishing cycles to cut.
-Less passes reduces the overall amount of friction over a panel, creating less heat during the polishing cycle.
+Less passes with a machine, pad, and abrasive reduces the overall amount of friction over a panel, creating less heat related issues for panels such as: the hiding of defects (swelling) or even possible paint burning through concentrated heat build-up during the polishing cycle.

 Since paint correction with non-diminishing abrasives is completed in a shorter amount of time, a more efficient process occurs.
 This can directly lead to an increased hourly rate or more jobs completed over a day, week, or months’ time.